SachinthaX/SachinthaX/README.md

 ## 🚀 About Me

-I'm a passionate software developer with a strong interest in [your main interests, e.g., web development, machine learning, etc.].
+I'm a passionate software developer with a strong interest in full-stack web development.
 My journey in tech has been driven by curiosity and a desire to create meaningful solutions.

 ### 💡 What I Do

 - **Software Development**: Building robust and scalable applications with modern technologies
 - **Problem Solving**: Tackling complex challenges with efficient and elegant solutions
 - **Continuous Learning**: Always expanding my knowledge and staying updated with the latest tech trends

-### 🌱 Currently Learning

-- [Technology/Language 1]
-- [Technology/Language 2]
-- [Framework/Tool]

 ### 🎯 Goals